vogloblinsky/playcanvas-angular/README.md

-# debug-playcanvas-angular
+# Playcanvas Angular

-Debug for Playcanvas integration in an Angular project
+Playcanvas project created with editor integrated in an Angular project

 ## install